paulsuh/pytest-scenario-files/README.md

 ### Data File Structure

 Each data file may contain one or more sets of test data, in either yaml or json format.
-The top level is a dict whose keys are the test ids.
+The top level is a dict whose keys are the test id's.
 Each test id is a dict whose keys are fixture names and whose values are the test data.
-An example input file `data_foo_bar.yaml` might contain:
+The test data may be anything, including container types such as lists or dicts.
+An example input file `data_foo_bar.yaml` might
+contain:

 ```yaml
 test1: